-To help people explore and understand some of the factors that can contribute to the cycle of poor health I use a spiral diagram which you can see below.
-For people with CFS / ME there can be a variety of factors leading to the cycle.
-These are often called the predisposing factors ( the things which set us up for a health crisis) and precipitating factors (the 'final straw' which tips us into illness) We know the causes of CFS/ME are complex and the subject of some debate and these are not the focus of this website.
-The spiral sets out to show visually the ways in our attempts to cope may perpetuate our health difficulties in ways that are not necessarily the result of the original diagnosis.Looking at areas where we can make some changes can give us a new sense of control over some of our symptoms.
+To explore and understand some of the factors that can contribute to the cycle of poor health Iwe use a spiral diagram (below).
+For people with persistent pain or CFS / ME there can be a variety of factors leading to the cycle.
+These are often called the predisposing factors ( the things which set us up for a health crisis) and precipitating factors (the 'final straw' which tips us into illness or persistent pain) We know the background factors contributing to persistent pain are complex.
+The same is true for CFS/ME, which is the subject of some debate and not the focus of this website.
+The spiral sets out to show visually how our attempts to cope may perpetuate our health difficulties.Looking at areas where we can make some changes can give us a new sense of control over some of our symptoms.

 My name is Stephanie Wilson and I have designed this website to share resources and offer support in order that people may reach their optimal potential of good health.
 I hope that it will be of help to those people who are looking for a sense of well being, and resilience, even in the context of compromised health.
 You can read more about me and my work in the About me section of the site.